koenbok/autoplay/readme.md

 #### Quick Start

-- `git clone https://github.com/motif/MoonbaseTemplate.git website.com` clone the template
+- `git clone https://github.com/motif/MoonbaseTemplate.git website.com` clone the template into a website.com folder where your site will live.
-- `cd website`
+- `cd website.com` navigate into your ptoject folder
-- `make`
+- `make` start the default watch talk that builds your site and starts a web server that listens for changes.

 #### Goals